toddhalfpenny/widgets-on-pages/readme.txt

 There is one default widget area that can be used or you can add more from the settings menu.
 You can currently have an unlimited number of sidebars.
 Each sidebar can be called indepentenly by  a shortcode and you can call more than one per post/page.
 Sidebars can be included in the post/page by using a shortcode like `[widgets_on_pages id=x]` where `x` is the number of the sidebar.
+Sidebars can also be named via the Widgets on Pages options page and that name can be used instead of the `x` id.
+''NOTE'' : see changelog for use if using the named sidebars

 == Installation ==